arewhyaeenn/OOP_CLASSES_OBJECTS_METHODS/README.md

 ![Objects Different Address](./figures/objects_different_address.png)

 These "references" are often referred to as "pointers".
-Java does all of the reference work under the hood, but it is helpful in debugging to understand the difference between reference and value.
+Java does basically all of reference work under the hood, but it is helpful to understand the difference between reference and value.
 If you want to learn more about pointers, check out [this sophomore level lab](https://github.com/arewhyaeenn/COMP_232_LAB_1_2_C_TUTORIAL).

-### Shared Reference Example with `java.awt.Point`
+### Shared Reference Example

-The ability to reference the same Object from multiple variables can be useful.
+The ability to reference the same object from multiple variables can be useful.
 It can also be the cause of bugs if not properly accounted for!

 The `Point` class from the `java.awt` constructs objects which store integer `(x, y)` coordinates on the Cartesian plane.
 You can find its documentation [here](https://docs.oracle.com/javase/8/docs/api/java/awt/Point.html).